 To access our online collections from anywhere, all you need is an internet connection & your Sheridan ID and password.

 Library databases are sites or collections the library subscribes to, on behalf of students.
 Like any other database, they offer a "collection of data or information organized for rapid search and retrieval" (Britannica Concise Encyclopedia).
 We link to more than 200 different collections and sites from a wide variety of publishers.
-Some focus on specific types of sources (books, journals, etc), and other focus on specific subject areas (business, education, etc).
+Some focus on specific types of sources (books, journals, etc), and others focus on specific subject areas (business, education, etc).

 Find a list of all of our databases in the Databases A-Z list.

-Due to licensing restrictions, only members of the Sheridan community with a current enrollment are able to access our collections.
+Due to licensing restrictions, only members of the Sheridan community with a current enrollment are able to access our online collections.

 Due to licensing restrictions, the information within our databases can only be used by members of the Sheridan community for research, study, and education.

 Each database comes with its own unique licence and permitted uses.
 See Usage Terms of Library Databases for instructions on how to find this information.

 All digital resources acquired by the library are licensed for members of the Sheridan community only, for research and study purposes.
 Please respect all permitted uses as outlined by our vendors.